bbayles/python-pure-cdb/docs/compat.rst

     b'\x80 binary data'

 `utf-8` encoding is used by default in `cdblib.compat.init()` and `cdblib.compat.cdbmake()`.
-Pass a different encoding with the `encoding` keyword argument to use a different scheme.
+Pass a different encoding with the `encoding` keyword argument.

 Turn off automatic encoding or decoding by supplying `encoding=None`.
 All keys and values will be assumed to be `bytes` objects.